shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 1. ##### Tag arrival in the first cold room
     At this point, remove one tag from hiding and place it nearby one of the two antennas.
 When the tag is
-    read initially, an arrival event will be generated on the rfid/controller/events topic.
+    read initially, an arrival event will be generated on the rfid/controller/events MQTT topic.
     Verify from the Web Admin
-    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tags are now in the EXITING state and the location is at the first antenna's alias (either Freezer or Refridgerator).
+    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tag is now in the EXITING state and the location is at the first antenna's alias (either Freezer or Refridgerator).
     Verify the receipt of the MQTT event message.
     ```json